HURST MEADOWS AND RIVERSIDE - FOR EVERYONE, FOREVER

 Our film "The Nature of Hurst Meadows" shows some of the remarkable nature recently discovered in the meadows.

 The Friends group, working with six other local associations on both sides of the river, will be submitting evidence-based objections to this proposal (Rivermead Residents, Hurst Park Residents, Hampton and Molesey Riverside Trust, Hampton Court Crescent, Hampton Society, Garrick's Temple to Shakespeare Trust).

-All Friends of Hurst Park should make their objections known to Elmbridge Council, perhaps based on the issues identified here or on concerns of their own, and on the profound and irreversible impacts from this development.
+All Friends of Hurst Park should continue to make their objections known to Elmbridge Council, perhaps based on issues identified here or on concerns of their own, and on the profound and irreversible impacts from this development.

 The development site is located here by the Thames Path.
 This Lime tree is to be felled.

 You can see more about the many designated nature conservation sites nearby - some of them of global and national importance, all are linked by the River Thames through Hurst Park.
 Please tap here.

 There is more about revised planning policies relating to flood risk and building in flood plains here.